Thank you for your interest in Happy Dog Agility

 Novice level course analysis will be worked on as well as drills to assist in Novice level skills.
 Dogs will run courses of 10 – 16 obstacles.

-Prerequisite: Novice Handling, competing at the Advanced level in any venue or approval by instructor
+Prerequisite: Novice Agility, competing at the Advanced level in any venue or approval by instructor

 Description: This class will focus on Advanced level handling skills.
 Courses and drills will be taught to facility advanced level handling.
 Students coming into the Happy Dog program who are competing at the Masters/Excellent level may be in this class to learn the Happy Dog Agility methods of handling.